ItOmegaDev/ItOmegaDev/README.md

 # Hey there! 👋

-I'm **Mikhail**, a Full-Stack Web Developer and Server Administrator based in Kharkiv, Ukraine.
+I'm **Mikhail**, a Full-Stack Web Developer and Server Administrator based in, Ukraine.
 I have a deep passion for building robust backend systems, optimizing server performance, and managing complex network architectures.

 While I work across the full stack, I find my true "flow state" in backend logic and system administration rather than frontend design.
 I enjoy the challenge of making things run fast, secure, and stable.